gabrocheleau/merkle-patricia-trees-examples/README.md

-# merkle-patricia-trees-examples

-Collection of examples to explore Merkle Patricia Trees as used in Ethereum
+# Merkle Patricia Trees in Ethereum - An Interactive Tutorial using JavaScript

 Patricia Merkle Trees are the fundamental data structure on which Ethereum is built.
 In this tutorial, we will explore the inner workings of Ethereum's Patricia Merkle Trees, using follow-along examples written in JavaScript.

-# Preliminary information
+## Preliminary information

 If you're not familiar with Basic Merkle Trees, I recommend you begin by reading [Vitalik's "Merkling in Ethereum"](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/).
-Reading this article will give you a basic idea of what Merkle Trees are, why they're useful, and the significant advantages of using Merkle Patricia Trees over standard Merkle Trees.
+This will give you a basic idea of what Merkle Trees are, why they're useful, and the significant advantages of using Merkle Patricia Trees over standard Merkle Trees.

 A Patricia Merkle Tree is the combination of a: